helloath/kickstarter-analysis/README.md

 **- What are some other possible tables and/or graphs that we could create?**

-Other possible tables and/or graphs that could be created could provide detail specific to year or country.
+Other possible tables and/or graphs that could be created could provide detail specific to year and country.